Seijun Suzuki – An Annotated Filmography (1956-1963)

 suzuki3

 Among Suzuki’s youth films, Everything Goes Wrong is the most bitter and devoid of hope.
 The violence is more pronounced, the characters swamped by the underworld.
-There’s no escape, no exits, it is like everything already gone very wrong in Japan way before the characters been born, for them it remains staging the destructive in the ruins.
-One of the great ideas is that Suzuki stages everything like one of his action thrillers.
-The retrospective synopses makes a connection with Oshima’s Cruel Tale of Youth and that makes sense, but here everything is fast and cheaper, closer to the character’s world.
+There’s no escape, no exits, it is like everything already gone very wrong in Japan way before the characters been born, for them, it remains just to stage the destruction in the ruins.
+One of the great ideas is that Suzuki shoots everything like one of his action thrillers.
+The retrospective synopses make a connection with Oshima’s Cruel Tale of Youth and that does make sense, but here everything is fast and cheaper, closer to the character’s world.

 The Fighting Delinquents (1960)

 Wayward youth with a plot that reinforces economic disparity.
-Far more moralistic than most Suzuki films and it never manages to fully dramatize the conflict.
-Worth mentioned as his first color work.
+It is far more moralistic than most Suzuki films, and it never manages to fully dramatize the conflict.
+It was his first color work.

 Tokyo Knights (1961)

-Like many early Seijun Suzuki films it is a vehicle for one of the young popstars under Nikkatsu contract, on this case Koji Wada (who also played the lead in The Fighting Delinquents, A Hell of a Guy and The Wind of Youth Crosses the Mountain Pass).
+Like many early Seijun Suzuki films, it is a vehicle for one of the young pop stars under Nikkatsu contract, in this case Koji Wada (who also played the lead in The Fighting Delinquents, A Hell of a Guy and The Wind of Youth Crosses the Mountain Pass).
 He inherits the family construction business and learn they have a foot on organized crime.
-Suzuki treats the material in a light inconsequential key, but finds many creative ideas to keep audience engaged.
+Suzuki treats the material in a lighter and inconsequential key, but finds many creative ideas to keep the audience engaged.

 A Hell of a Guy (1961)

-I assume Wada must’ve animated little of Suzuki’s creativity given that their movies together have less energy than others from this period.
-The most interesting thing about A Hell of a Guy is the absurd humor it locates in the conflict given the young age of its main characters and the very serious world of criminality they are involved on.
-It is talkier than one expect from a Suzuki film and the big brawl scenes that are suppose to be the main hook lack the dynamism one comes to expect as well.
+I assume Wada must’ve animated little of Suzuki’s creativity, given that their movies together have less energy than others from this period.
+The most interesting thing about A Hell of a Guy is the absurd humor it locates in the conflict, given the young age of its main characters and the very serious world of criminality they are involved on.
+It is talkier than one expect from a Suzuki movie, and the big brawl scenes that are supposed to be the main hook lack the dynamism one comes to expect as well.

 The Man With a Shootgun (1961)